Wesley College, Perth: History

 Roderic Kefford served as the fifth Headmaster from 1984 to 1996 and continued the extensive curriculum changes associated with a broadening of upper secondary programs beyond university entry and the establishment of Wesley's lower secondary structure.
 The RE Blanckensee Physical Education Centre was opened in 1987 and the original gymnasium was renovated to become the Hamer Wing classrooms.
 The Preparatory School was also extended towards Mill Point Road in 1994.

 A site development plan was initiated by John Bednall who was Headmaster from October 1996 to July 2002.
 This resulted in the refurbishment of the Kefford Wing, the Ward Wing and the Science block, the opening of the Junior School (Manning House) (1999) and Middle School (2000).

 In August 2003, David Gee was appointed Wesley's seventh Headmaster.
 In 2005, the Design, Technology and Visual Arts Centre was opened at a cost of A$4.5 million.
 In 2006, the Boarding House was refurbished at a cost of $2 million with bigger rooms and a new security link building.

 In 2007, construction commenced on the school's biggest project – the A$13 million refurbishment of the Joseph Green Centre.
 It was officially opened on 9 May 2008 during the school's 85th anniversary year.

 David Gee left the school at the completion of the 2018 school year and was replaced in 2019 by Ross Barron, who was previously the Head of Senior School at Hale.

+Schools360 Award

+Schools360 is an independent Australian school review and ranking platform that evaluates institutions across five comprehensive criteria: Academic Excellence, Student Wellbeing, Learning Programs, Learning Environment, and Institutional Excellence.
+In their 2026 national rankings, Wesley College in South Perth was awarded first place, securing the title of Australia’s best private school with an exceptional overall score of 93.3%.
+Following the announcement on 4 June 2026, Wesley College released an official statement expressing immense pride in the recognition, attributing the historic achievement to the dedication of their staff, students, and the strength of the college community.